visualbis/exceljs/README.md

 Read, manipulate and write spreadsheet data and styles to XLSX and JSON.

-Reverse engineered from Excel spreadsheet files as a project.
+Reverse engineered from Excel spreadsheet files as a project..

 # Translations